 Net refund paid is tuition and fees less 5% administrative fees.
-Payments will be refunded by check.
-Refund checks will be mailed from the Business Office to the student at the address on file in the Admissions Office.
+Refund checks will be mailed from the Business Office to the student at the address on file in the Admissions Office or issued by direct deposit to the bank account on file in the student's Private Web College Accounts.